ArkadiuszPabian/HackYeah2025/README.md

     ```sh
     docker-compose up --build
     ```
+    > **IMPORTANT!
+At the start of the server, automatic migration takes place.
+Make sure you use connection string (in DATABASE_URL environment variable) for fresh database instance!**

 4.  **Access the application:**
     Once the containers are running, you can access the application in your browser at: